1836 United States presidential election: Results

 22.4% of the voting age population and 56.5% of eligible voters participated in the election.

 The Whigs' strategy narrowly failed to prevent Van Buren's victory in the Electoral College, though he earned a somewhat lower share of the popular vote and fewer electoral votes than Andrew Jackson had in either of the previous two elections.
 The key state in this election was ultimately Pennsylvania, which Van Buren won from Harrison with a narrow majority of just 4,222 votes or 2.4%.
-Had Harrison won the state, Van Buren would have been left eight votes short of an Electoral College majority - despite receiving a majority (50.48%) in the popular vote - and the Whig goal to force the election into the House of Representatives (per the Twelfth Amendment to the United States Constitution) would have succeeded.
-Thus, the 11.8% difference between the margin in the tipping point state of Pennsylvania and the margin in the national popular vote, is the largest gap in American history.
-Alternatively Van Buren won AR, CT, LA, MS and RI by only 2,569 votes total, and had the leading Whig won each of those states Van Buren would have been short of the necessary 148 electoral votes.
+Had Harrison won the state, Van Buren would have been left eight votes short of an Electoral College majority despite receiving a majority (50.48%) in the popular vote and the Whig goal to force the election into the House of Representatives (per the Twelfth Amendment to the United States Constitution) would have succeeded.
+Thus, the 11.8% difference between the margin in the tipping-point state of Pennsylvania and the margin in the national popular vote is the largest gap in American history.
+Van Buren won Arkansas, Connecticut, Louisiana, Mississippi, and Rhode Island by only 2,569 votes total; had the leading Whig won each of those states, Van Buren would have been short of the necessary 148 electoral votes.

 In a contingent election, the House would have been required to choose between Van Buren, Harrison, and White as the three candidates with the most electoral votes.
 Jacksonians controlled enough state delegations (14 out of 26) and enough Senate seats (31 out of 52) to win both the presidency and the vice presidency in a contingent election.

 This was the last election in which the Democrats won Connecticut, Rhode Island, and North Carolina until 1852.
 This was also the only election where South Carolina voted for the Whigs, and the last time it voted against the Democrats until 1868.
 It was also the last time that a Democrat was elected to the U.S. presidency succeeding a Democrat who had served two terms as U.S. president.